interesting-stuff/mac-dev-setup/README.md

 In the tab **Profiles**, create a new one with the "+" icon, and rename it to your first name for example.
 Then, select **Other Actions... > Set as Default**.
 Finally, under the section **Window**, change the size to something better, like **Columns: 125** and **Rows: 35**.

 When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
 Close the window and open a new one to see the size change.

+## tmux

+Tmux is a terminal multiplexer.
+Terminal multiplexers lets you easily switch between several programs in one terminal, which makes them the perfect tool for moving from one workspace to another.

+After using tmux for over a year, I can’t imagine life without it.
+After memorizing a few keystrokes, it’s extremely easy to switch between projects.

+The website Giant Robots Smashing Into Other Giant Robots has a great crash course on tmux.
+It’s definitely worth a read!

+Tmux can be installed with HomeBrew using `brew install tmux`.

 ## Homebrew